 The Weather Makers are committed to making eco-system restoration profitable using nature based solutions.
 The signature project of The Weather Makers is to green the Sinai Peninsula in Egypt.
 The holistic engineers working at The Weather Makers solve the different pieces to the puzzle of re-greening a degenerated area of land.

 Our partnering with them has meant that WM are able to enhance their research and development.
 One of these very important puzzle pieces is natural water harvesting in a desert setting.

 Ouí Act - learning to care for others and ourselves

 OUI ACT is a project under the French charity Initiatives of Change.
-The project works with under-privileged young
+They work with under-privileged young

 people in Parisian suburbs.
-They aim to develop a positive
+OUI ACT creates a positive

-vision of our society, learning to live peacefully and to act as
+vision of society, learning to live peacefully and to act as

 a responsible citizen.